tanuj125/CloudFormation-Template/README.md

-# Here are templates to created from existing infrastructure in AWS and for installation of chef by a cloudFormation template.
+# Here are templates created from existing infrastructure in AWS and for installation of chef by a cloudFormation template.